galasa-dev/cli/docs/generated/galasactl_streams_get.md

 ### Synopsis

-Get a list of test streams stored in the Galasa API server
+Get a list of test streams from the Galasa service

 ```
 galasactl streams get [flags]